What's the best tablet for 2015? Today's latest tablets compared and rated - constantly updated

 The tablet is now a thing - from the days when nobody thought a laptop without a keyboard to a good thing to today, where a slate full of more power than some games consoles is nestled in bags across the world.

-And with choice comes decisions - difficult decisions.
+And with that popularity comes the dreaded notion of choice.
 Do you eschew Apple's high prices, join the Android brigade and find the best iPad alternative?
-Or jump on board Apple's lovetrain, and use one of the most popular tablets on the planet?
+Or jump on board Cupertino's lovetrain, and use one of the most popular tablets on the planet?

 We've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.

 It's a difficult process divining which place each of these excellent tablets should occupy in our list, so we take into account multiple elements including performance, battery life, screen quality and more.